Public Enemy: Legacy

-Accusations of antisemitism
+Controversies

 In a 1989 interview with The Washington Times, the interviewing journalist, David Mills, lifted some quotations from a UK magazine in which the band were asked their opinion on the Arab–Israeli conflict.
 Professor Griff commented that "Jews are responsible for the majority of the wickedness in the world" (p.
 177), a quote from The International Jew.
 Shortly after, Chuck D expressed an apology on his behalf.
 At a June 21, 1989, press conference, Chuck D announced Griff's dismissal from the group, and a June 28 statement by Russell Simmons, president of Def Jam Recordings and Rush Artists Management, stated that Chuck D. had disbanded Public Enemy "for an indefinite period of time".
 By August 10, however, Chuck D denied that he had disbanded the group, and stated that Griff had been re-hired as "Supreme Allied Chief of Community Relations" (in contrast to his previous position with the group as Minister of Information).
-Griff later denied holding anti-Semitic views and apologized for the remarks.
+Griff later denied holding antisemitic views and apologized for the remarks.
 Several people who had worked with Public Enemy expressed concern about Chuck D's leadership abilities and role as a social spokesman.

 In his 2009 book, entitled Analytixz, Griff criticized his 1989 statement: "to say the Jews are responsible for the majority of wickedness that went on around the globe I would have to know about the majority of wickedness that went on around the globe, which is impossible ...
 I'm not the best knower.
 Then, not only knowing that, I would have to know who is at the crux of all of the problems in the world and then blame Jewish people, which is not correct."
 Griff also said that not only were his words taken out of context, but that the recording has never been released to the public for an unbiased listen.